honglu2875/thing/README.md

   - Try to set the environment variable `THING_SERVER=<your-own-ip>`.
   - In the client, specify `thing.catch(..., server='<your-ip>:<your-port>')`

+- Q: Does it work without specifying a name (such as calling `thing.catch(loss)`)?

+  A: Yes.
+You will see on the other side by calling `thing.get("loss")`.

-- Q: What's the point of naming in: `.catch(..., name='...')`?
+- Q: What's the point of specifying a name in: `.catch(..., name='...')`?

   A: A few things:
-  - A name is not supposed to be a unique identifier of a transmission.
+  - A name is **NOT** supposed to be a unique identifier of a transmission.
   - Several transmissions under the same name will have a chain of history on the server.
   - `thing.get_all(name)` returns a list of tensors, from oldest to latest.
+  - By specifying a name, it avoids an expensive I/O to trace the variable name from the previous scope.